 best for: enterprise funds that want coverage of everything that incorporates.

-harmonic tracks company formation at index scale and layers strong agentic search on top ("ai companies in sf, raised last year from top investors, no contact in 12 months"). used by major funds; the polish is real. it is also enterprise-priced (quote-based; reported around $26k/yr) and its signal starts when a company becomes visible to the web - registration, site, filings. more on the tradeoff in harmonic alternatives.
+harmonic tracks company formation at index scale and layers strong agentic search on top ("ai companies in sf, raised last year from top investors, no contact in 12 months"). used by major funds; the polish is real. it is also enterprise-priced (quote-based; reported around $26k/yr) and its signal starts when a company becomes visible to the web - registration, site, filings. more on the tradeoff in harmonic alternatives and frontrun vs harmonic.

 3. inven - ai-native index for pe and ib